MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/landing-zone-citrix/citrix-security-governance-compliance.md

 # Security governance and compliance for Citrix on Azure

-Security governance and compliance is critical to Citrix DaaS deployments on Azure.
+Security governance and compliance are critical to Citrix DaaS deployments on Azure.
 To achieve operational excellence and success, design your Citrix DaaS environment with appropriate policies.

 ## Design considerations and recommendations